ekaestle/amb_noise_tools/README.md

 The following functions can be found in noise.py

-adapt_timespan : compares two traces and cuts them to an overlapping time range noisecorr : correlates two traces, optional whitening or 1bit normalization velocity_filter : filters cross correlation to show only signals that arrive within a certain range of velocities.
+adapt_timespan : compares traces in two streams and cuts them to one or several overlapping time ranges noisecorr : correlates two traces, optional whitening or 1bit normalization velocity_filter : filters cross correlation to show only signals that arrive within a certain range of velocities.